- RCPCH response to COVID-19 - modified assessments table

 - Education and training (D10)

-It would be unusual for a Mini-CEX to demonstrate Quality improvement (D8) or Research (D11) and would need to be carefully explained how a Mini-CEX might link to these.
+It would be unusual for a mini-CEX to demonstrate Quality improvement (D8) or Research (D11) and would need to be carefully explained how a mini-CEX might link to these.

-Relevant assessment standards
+Relevant assessment standards for the mini-CEX

 Question area | Level 1 | Level 2 | Level 3 |